nikhartman/notebooks/README.md

 # Notebooks
 IPython notebooks that I use for data analysis.

-To use view these files use the following URL:
+To use view these files, use the following URL:

 ```
 nbviewer.ipython.org/url/[branch]/[filename]